It’s easy to underestimate the importance of a good guitar strap.

 Now here are the links:

-So what about more expensive boutique straps?
+What about expensive boutique straps?

 But once you get above the $100 price range, any added cost is basically going towards someone’s artwork, and not the actual comfort and performance of the strap itself.

-And if that is in fact what you want, I’d recommend trying these out in an actual store rather than buying them online, because there’s a good chance that they won’t be entirely what you’re expecting.
+And if that is in fact what you want, I’d recommend trying these out in an actual store rather than buying them online, because there’s a good chance they won’t be entirely what you’re expecting.

-But anyways…that concludes the article.
+That’s it for this post.
 Hope you found it useful.